markcoulter/RetroPie-Installer/README.md

-# RetroPie-Setup
+# RetroPie-Installer
 Like a Version 2

 retropie-installer for Ubuntu 18 or above

 My retropie scripts

 Handy scripts to automate x86 install on Ubuntu boxes.
-Includes Bezels, Hursty's themes
+Includes Bezels, Hursty's themes and plenty of dependencies, and of course the RetroPie installer scripts

     sudo apt-get install -y git dialog unzip xmlstarlet